 Make sure the box at the bottom of the page that says “I confirm that I have read and agree to the SiteGround Terms of Service.” is ticked and then hit the button that says Pay Now.

-As soon as you hit that “Pay Now” button, you are eligible for Our Free eBook.
+If your order does process properly, then you are immediately eligible for Our Free eBook.
 We put a lot of time into collecting our best posts from Goats On The Road and giving you some never before published traffic boosting and money-making tips.
 Click the button below, enter your email and get your free copy!

-After entering your email, please check your inbox and JUNK folder for our reply.
+After entering your email, please check your inbox SPAM and JUNK folder for our reply.

 After you’ve made your payment to SiteGround, you will receive a payment receipt and a confirmation email in your inbox.
 The first important steps of creating your blog are complete.
 You now officially own your domain and your site is ready to go online!